-If you find incorrect information on your credit report, contact Equifax or TransUnion so they can start the Dispute Resolution process.
+Review your credit report at least once a year.
+If you find incorrect information, contact Equifax or TransUnion so they can start the Dispute Resolution process.

 There are a lot of myths and misunderstandings about credit reports.
-Our professionally certified credit counsellors will help you understand how credit reporting works and how you can improve your credit score.
+Our professionally certified Credit Counsellors will help you understand how credit reporting works and how you can improve your credit score.

 Want to rebuild your credit?
 Take advantage of our FREE Credit Building Counselling sessions by filling out the form below.